bufalobk/lambda-2-ecs-example/README.md

 ![](img/ECSTaskRole.png)

 - Attach or add necessary permissions for your ECS task.
-- If ECS instance is launched (and then terminated) on on-demand basic, you need to attach policy that allow Lambda to launch EC2 instance(s).
+- If ECS instance is launched (and then terminated) on on-demand basic, you need to attach policy that allow ECS task(s) to terminate EC2 instance(s).

 ### Create ECS task definition